ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 ### Update which does not create a new revision

-Just adding one or multiple labels to an Object does not create a new revision.
+Just adding one or multiple labels to an Object does not create a new revision with this specific request.

 === ":simple-curl: cURL"